spikeydragoon/Cross-Ark-Chat/README.md

 ## Acknowledgments

-* Shout out to [Bletch1971](https://github.com/Bletch1971) looking over your rcon code helped alot and the ASM program you helped developed is amazing.
+* Shout out to [Bletch1971](https://github.com/Bletch1971) looking over your rcon code helped alot and the ASM program you and your team developed is amazing.